inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 ##### Stigma and judgment

-One’s appearance can affect the stigma and judgment others have about them, and can result in being more vulnerable to scammed or refused services.
+One’s appearance can affect the stigma and judgment others hold toward them, and can result in being more vulnerable to scammed or refused services.

 {% includeSvg "slice.svg", "A slice of the wheel of financial stability with three layers: inner layer representing least impact, middle layer representing some impact, and outer layer representing most impact." %}